digital-asset/daml/web-ide/ide-server/README.md

 This is the dockerfile for creating and image with DAML SDK and the [code-server](https://github.com/codercom/code-server) IDE

 ### Building
-Under the main daml directory `docker build --rm -t digitalasset/daml-webide:0.11.19-master web-ide/docker/` the tagged version should match what is configured in `web-ide/proxy/config.json` if you want to run locally
+Under the main daml directory `docker build --rm -t digitalasset/daml-webide:0.11.19-master web-ide/ide-server/` the tagged version should match what is configured in `web-ide/proxy/config.json` if you want to run locally.

 ### Running
 We haven't uploaded to github yet, so you must first create an image (mentioned above).